 Know your professor’s name.

 This may sound silly, however some students go through an entire semester and are not sure of their instructor’s name.
-The student who doesn’t know her teacher’s name has not made any effort to get to know her professor.
-She should know his or her name – and know how to spell it and pronounce it.
+The student who doesn’t know their teacher’s name has not made any effort to get to know their professor.
+Your student should know the professor’s name – and know how to spell it and pronounce it.

 Even in a relatively small class, there is a sea of student faces at the beginning of the semester.
 There is very little to distinguish one student from another as a new term begins.
 Students who take a moment or two after class early in the semester to introduce themselves to the instructor and perhaps ask a quick question, will give the instructor an opportunity to put a name and a face together.
 This is not the time for a substantive discussion, but is a good way to begin.